DNWMNCR/JavaForSmallTeams/tests/900_testing_FAQS.md

 So first off, would your design look better if the functionality was being re-used by composition rather than inheritance?

-Assuming that you can't improve your design by getting rid of the abstract class you can either
+Assuming that you can't improve your design by getting rid of the abstract class you can either:

 * Treat it as an implementation detail and check that each of it's clients behaves as expected.
 * Test it in isolation by creating an anonymous concrete class